TooTallNate/node/doc/api/stream.markdown

 Writable stream class.

-Since JavaScript doesn't have multiple prototypal inheritance, this class prototypally inherits from Readable, and then parasitically from Writable.
+Since JavaScript doesn't have multiple prototypal inheritance, this class prototypically inherits from Readable, and then parasitically from Writable.
 It is thus up to the user to implement both the lowlevel `_read(n,cb)` method as well as the lowlevel `_write(chunk,cb)` method on extension duplex classes.